top of page

 A+ Learning Club offers tutoring that fits each student’s unique needs.
 Their tutors work with students to review past lessons and prepare for upcoming ones.
 This personalized approach helps stop the summer slide by keeping skills fresh.

 The club also focuses on building independence.
 Students learn how to study and solve problems on their own.
-This skill is important for success in school and beyond.
+This skill is essential for success in school and beyond.

 Parents can choose from different programs based on their child’s grade and learning goals.
 The flexibility makes it easier to keep learning going during the summer.